marcogenovese/IconShowcase/README.md

 - Full Marshmallow support.
 - App works as a gallery so users are able to pick pictures to use them in other apps.
 - Lots of customizations.
-- Dashboard texts are translated to more than 8 languages, and more will come with time.
+- Dashboard texts are translated to more than 10 languages, and more will come with time.
 - Requires API 16+ (Android 4.1+).

 # How to Implement

-To be able to use this library, check the [sample app repository](https://github.com/jahirfiquitiva/IconShowcase-Dashboard/).
 Everything you need to know can be found in the [Wiki site](https://github.com/jahirfiquitiva/IconShowcase-Dashboard/wiki).